-Dell Technologies fuels enterprise AI innovation with infrastructure, solutions and services - CRN - India
+Dell Technologies Fuels Enterprise AI Innovation with Infrastructure, Solutions and Services - CRN - India

 Why it matters

-AI is now essential for businesses, with 75% of organisations saying AI is key to their strategy and 65% successfully moving AI projects into production.
-However, challenges like data quality, security concerns and high costs can slow progress.
+AI is now essential for businesses, with 75% of organizations saying AI is key to their strategy2 and 65% successfully moving AI projects into production.3 However, challenges like data quality, security concerns and high costs can slow progress.

-The Dell AI Factory approach can be up to 62% more cost effective for inferencing LLMs on-premises than the public cloud and helps organisations securely and easily deploy enterprise AI workloads at any scale.
-Dell offers the industry’s most comprehensive AI portfolio designed for deployments across client devices, data centres, edge locations and clouds.
-More than 3,000 global customers across industries are accelerating their AI initiatives with the Dell AI Factory.
+The Dell AI Factory approach can be up to 62% more cost effective for inferencing LLMs on-premises than the public cloud4 and helps organizations securely and easily deploy enterprise AI workloads at any scale.
+Dell offers the industry’s most comprehensive AI portfolio designed for deployments across client devices, data centers, edge locations and clouds.5 More than 3,000 global customers across industries are accelerating their AI initiatives with the Dell AI Factory.

-Dell infrastructure advancements help organisations deploy and manage AI at any scale
+Dell infrastructure advancements help organizations deploy and manage AI at any scale

-Dell introduces end-to-end AI infrastructure to support everything from edge inferencing on an AI PC to managing massive enterprise AI workloads in the data centre.
+Dell introduces end-to-end AI infrastructure to support everything from edge inferencing on an AI PC to managing massive enterprise AI workloads in the data center.

-Dell Pro Max AI PC delivers industry’s first enterprise-grade discrete NPU in a mobile form factor
+Dell Pro Max AI PC delivers industry’s first enterprise-grade discrete NPU in a mobile form factor7

 The Qualcomm AI 100 PC Inference Card features 32 AI-cores and 64GB memory, providing power to meet the needs of AI engineers and data scientists deploying large models for edge inferencing.